HallaSurvivor/Blog/_posts/2025-04-01-analytic-combinatorics-example.md

 place to stop ^_^.

 <div class=boxed markdown=1>
-As a cute exercise, can you write a program that outputs the number of *cyclic* rooted ternary trees?
+As a fun exercise, can you write a program that outputs the number of *cyclic* rooted ternary trees on $n$ vertices?
 For these we consider two trees the same if they're related by cyclicly permuting their children.
 Compare your solution to [A000625][22]

 For bonus points, can you check that the number of such trees is, asymptotically,